SB 893 Free College FAQ

 Unfortunately, international students do not qualify.
 To see if you are eligible for other free services such as tutoring, transportation, health services, and groceries please contact your international student office.

-If you are an out-of-state resident, you may also be eligible for the Promise Scholars Program and other free services such as tutoring, transportation, health services, and groceries.
+Certain out-of-state residents may be eligible for the Promise Scholars Program and other free services such as tutoring, transportation, health services, and groceries.

 For questions about residency information please visit the following websites:

-For additional support or questions, please contact your College Dream Center at:
+For additional support or questions, please contact your College Dream Center:

-No, auditing courses is not covered under SB 893.
+No, auditing courses is not covered under the Enrollment Fee Waiver.

-For new students, apply for admissions through CCCApply to one of SMCCCDs three colleges.
+For new students, apply to one of SMCCCD's three colleges.
 If your address and residency checks out, the exemption is automatically applied to your student account once you register for classes.

-For continuing students, just register for classes through WebSMART for the next semester, and if your address checks out the exemption is automatically applied to your student account.
+For continuing students, just register for classes through WebSMART for the next semester, and if your address and educational goal checks out the exemption is automatically applied to your student account.

 If you receive the California College Promise Grant (CCPG), you qualify!

-You can also qualify by having an Estimated Family Contribution (EFC) as determined by completion of the Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA) of:
+You can also qualify by having an Estimated Family Contribution (EFC) as determined by completion of the Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA) of of less than 300% of the Estimated Family Contribution (EFC) rates.

-For additional support or questions, please contact your College Financial Aid Offices at:
+For additional support or questions, please contact your College Financial Aid Offices:

 Other financial aid and incentives might be impacted based on your Estimated Family Contribution (EFC), unmet need, and other factors.
 Please contact your College Financial Aid Offices for more information: